Linda Thompson Memorial Scholarship

 Applications will be accepted from individuals who are preparing for a career in destination management.
 The length of the program may be one year or longer.
 Two scholarships may be awarded: one to a North American student and one to a global student.

-To submit your scholarship application, please complete this Linda Thompson 2018 Scholarship Application Form.
+To submit your scholarship application, please complete the 2019 Linda Thompson Scholarship Application.
 You will need to have a letter of recommendation either by a college/university professor or a professional in the meetings industry.
 This letter of recommendation should verify your:

 - Commitment and ability to complete the educational program